-These Red Velvet Cupcakes are delicious, moist and so incredibly fluffy you'll definitely want to eat more than one.
-In addition, they're topped with a big dollop of strawberry buttercream that's creamy with the right amount of tartness for this cupcake.
-As a matter of fact, they're so good, you'll probably end up baking a double batch.
+These Red Velvet Cupcakes are delicious, buttery, moist and so incredibly fluffy.
+They have a wonderful chocolate flavor and the strawberry buttercream brings the right amount of tartness for this cupcake.
+These cupcakes are so good, you'll probably end up baking a double batch.

 Red velvet cupcakes are easy to find in bakeries, but homemade red velvet cupcakes are the best.
 They're easy to make and this version has a nice cocoa flavor that pairs with the sweetness of the cake and the strawberry buttercream.
 I first made these for a friend's birthday party and they quickly became one of my husband's favorite treats so now he gets red velvet cupcakes twice a year.